 The Early Childhood Education program is designed for professionals who are interested in and committed to working with young children (birth through 8 years).
 At least one year prior experience with young children outside of the home is an important requirement of this program.
-These field experiences can be in childcare centers, early intervention agencies, community preschools, or primary elementary (grades k - 2) settings, and must include working directly with young children.
+These field experiences can be in childcare centers, early intervention agencies, community preschools or primary elementary (grades k - 2) settings, and must include working directly with young children.
 Field experiences help prospective ECE professionals understand the challenges and become more competent and confident working with young children.
 Prospective applicants who do not have field experiences can apply for and, if accepted, start the ECE program while working (or volunteering) in a setting with young children.
 However, the applicant must indicate where and when they are planning to begin his or her first field experience as part of the application process.
-The field experience must begin within the first semester of enrollment in the ECE program and continue for the duration of the ECE program at UCD.
+The field experience must begin within the first semester of enrollment in the ECE program and continue for the duration of the ECE program at CU Denver.
 We may restrict course registration without documentation of ongoing field experience.

-Field experiences are a part of each course and provide an opportunity for the student to gain knowledge, abilities, and dispositions while interacting with children, families, program staff, and community agencies.
+Field experiences are a part of each course and provide an opportunity for the student to gain knowledge, abilities and dispositions while interacting with children, families, program staff and community agencies.
 Students in the ECE program complete 200 clock hours of fieldwork in conjunction with courses.

-Students completing the Master's degree in ECE complete 3 credit hours (225 clock hours) of practicum focusing on a student's career aspirations.
+Students completing the master's degree in ECE complete 3 credit hours (225 clock hours) of practicum focusing on a student's career aspirations.
 Typically students spend a minimum of 25 supervised practicum hours with each of three age groups (infant/toddler, preschool, and primary grade), depending on their background and life experiences.

-If you are seeking employment as classroom teachers in kindergarten and primary grades you must fulfill the Colorado Department of Education requirements for licensure in addition to the ECE Master's degree; some preschool programs in public schools also require licensed teachers.
+If you are seeking employment as classroom teachers in kindergarten and primary grades you must fulfill the Colorado Department of Education requirements for licensure in addition to the ECE master's degree; some preschool programs in public schools also require licensed teachers.

 If you would like to work in or to direct a child care/preschool center you must fulfill the Colorado Department of Human Services requirements for employment as group leader or director in some preschool or child-care settings.
 Students completing the MA in ECE automatically meet these requirements.